marcosivni/WebHigiia/README.md

-# WebWebHigiia - Client Project Sandbox
+# WebHigiia - Client Project Sandbox

 ## _A domainless Content-Based Medical Image Retrieval tool for CT and RX_